 Thunderbolt 3 and USB Type-C promised so much: Blazingly fast file transfers (40 Gbit/s), external GPUs, universal chargers using USB Power Delivery and so much more.
 Despite the seemingly universal hate the latest Macbooks have received, I’ve been quite pleased to see Apple and Google going all-in on these new technologies.
 After all, I’m currently charging my Dell XPS 15 using an Apple power brick.
-The same charger can also top up my Google Pixel and my Yi 4K+.
-The single port future can’t come quickly enough for me.
+The same charger can also top up my Google Pixel, my GoPro, and my Fujifilm X-T4.
+The single-port future can’t come quickly enough for me.

 Thunderbolt 3 and USB Type-C: a Quick Explainer